Gnocchi: Ingredients and preparation

 Gnocchi that are homemade are usually consumed the same day they are made.
 However, they can be cut into bite-sized dumplings, spread evenly on a baking sheet, frozen, then packaged in an air-tight bag and back into the freezer for later consumption.
-This method can allow the gnocchi to last two months in the freezer.
+This method can allow the gnocchi to last up to two months in the freezer.

 Commercial gnocchi are often sold under modified atmospheric packaging and may achieve a shelf life of two weeks or more under refrigeration.
 Some are sold in vacuum packaging that is shelf-stable, only needing refrigeration once it is opened.

 Varieties

-Gnocchi vary in recipe and name across different regions.